-Figure 5. (a) Observed (OBS) and CLM simulated daily stem carbon relative to day 0, and (b) soil respiration prior to and after exposure to light shade (LS) and heavy shade (HS) treatments.
+Figure 5 (a) Observed (obs) and CLM simulated (sim) daily stem carbon relative to day 0 (±SD), and (b) soil respiration prior to and after exposure to light shade (LS) and heavy shade (HS) treatments (±SD).
 Both observed and simulated stem carbon were normalized to 1 at Day 0.
-The simulated soil respiration is the combination of autotrophic from roots and heterotrophic respiration from the decay of litter and soil organic matter.
-Dashed gray line represents the starting day of the treatment.
+The simulated soil respiration is the combination of autotrophic respiration from roots and heterotrophic respiration from the decay of litter and soil organic matter.
+The vertical dashed lines indicate the starting day of the treatments.

-Figure 6. (a) Observed (black) and CLM simulated (blue) change in δ13C of (a) leaf, (b) phloem, (c) bulk root and (d) soil surface efflux δ13C for the light shade (LS, open circle) and heavy shade (HS, filled circle) pretreatment and treatment periods.
+Figure 6 (a) Observed (black) and CLM simulated (blue) change in δ13C (parts per thousand (‰)) of (a) leaf, (b) phloem, (c) bulk root and (d) soil surface efflux δ13C for the light shade (LS, open circle) and heavy shade (HS, filled circle) pretreatment and treatment periods (± standard error (SE)).
+The modeled δ13C values were calculated from the CLM simulated 13C and 12C variables and the reference standard (0.0112372) using the equation described in https://en.wikipedia.org/wiki/Δ13C.
 The 13CO2 labeling pulse was initiated on Sep.
 1st in year 2010 (Day 0).
 Dashed gray line represents the starting day (again Day 0) of the shading treatment.
-To better visualize the model results, in the upper right corner of each figure, we show the CLM simulated δ13C values for the light shade (open circle) and heavy shade (filled circle) treatments from Day 1 to Day 25.
+To better visualize the model results, inset figures illustrate the CLM simulated δ13C values for the light shade (open triangle) and heavy shade (filled triangle) treatments from Day 1 to Day 25.